openshift-labs/cloud-native-guides/debug.md

 Remote debugging is a useful debugging technique for application development which allows looking into the code that is being executed somewhere else on a different machine and execute the code line-by-line to help investigate bugs and issues.
-Remote debugging is part of  Java SE standard debugging architecture which you can learn more about it in https://docs.oracle.com/javase/8/docs/technotes/guides/jpda/architecture.html[Java SE docs].
+Remote debugging is part of  Java SE standard debugging architecture which you can learn more about it in [Java SE docs](https://docs.oracle.com/javase/8/docs/technotes/guides/jpda/architecture.html).

 The Java image on OpenShift has built-in support for remote debugging and it can be enabled by setting the `JAVA_DEBUG=true` environment variables on the deployment config for the pod